CVasquezroque/LSP-Peru-Diccionary/_sources/docs/preprocessing.md

 The script provides additional options to customize the segmentation, such as setting the width and height of the sign language interpreter in the segmented videos and cropping the video to include only a specific region of interest (using coordinates "x1", "y1", "width", and "height").
 Furthermore, the script allows for controlling the speed of the segmented videos ("fpsOutput") and considering gestures in the output video's filename.

 It is important to ensure that the SRT files and corresponding video files are located in the paths specified by "--srtPath" and "--rawVideoPath," respectively.
-It is assumed that these files are within the [PeruvianSignLanguage](https://github.com/gissemari/PeruvianSignLanguage) repository in the "Data" folder.
+It is assumed that these files are within the <a href="https://github.com/gissemari/PeruvianSignLanguage" target="_blank">`PeruvianSignLanguage`</a> repository in the "Data" folder.

 <!-- Paso 3: Recorte de los vídeos